pemariano/TitanicML/README.md

 ### 2. Now it's time for data preprocessing

 - As seen in the NaN values we need to fill the values for Age.
 Check if age has a correlation with sex grouping by sex and age.
 It does not.
-- Remembering the heatmap we see that the greatest correlation for Age is Pclass, 0.41.
+- Remembering the heatmap we see that the greatest correlation for Age is Pclass (ticket class), 0.41.
 So we fill the missing values with the mean of Age for each Pclass.
 We do that by grouping Pclass and Age.
 - We also normalize the fare column by the Z-score
-- Family size could be a good feature instead of separated SibSp and Parch.
+- Family size could be a good feature instead of separated SibSp (Siblings and Spouses) and Parch (Parents and Childrens).
 Create a new column in the dataframe with the family size, SibSp + Parch.

 ---